TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit.

 If you don’t need more than the standard amount of homeowners insurance and live in a state where Kin offers coverage, Kin could be a great option with affordable insurance rates.
 Considering that they specialize in states that are considered higher-risk — which comes with pricier home insurance rates — it may be a smart decision to choose an insurer like Kin that is familiar with these hazards.
 Conveniently, you can add a flood insurance endorsement to your home policy for some extra peace of mind, without having to deal with a second monthly insurance bill.

 Customer reviews from sites like Trust Pilot and Google trend overwhelmingly positive for Kin.
 However, they are not yet rated on their financial strength and overall customer experience by reputable organizations like AM Best and J.D.
 Power.
 This may change as this company becomes more established in the insurance space, but it’s something to keep in mind while you’re shopping.

-If you’re curious about other options for home insurance, use our handy comparison tool to generate and compare quotes instantly.
+If you’re curious about other options for home insurance, use The Zebra's comparison tool to compare quotes instantly.
 Enter your ZIP code below to get started.